Orange County, North Carolina: Law and government

 Orange County is governed by a seven-member board of commissioners.
 The commissioners are elected to four-year terms by district and at-large in partisan elections, which are held in November of even-numbered years.
-Orange County is a member of the regional Triangle J Council of Governments.
+Orange County is a member of the regional Central Pines Regional Council (formerly known as the Triangle J Council of Governments).

 Politics

 Orange County has gained a reputation as one of the most liberal counties in North Carolina.
 The county consistently delivers one of the largest Democratic majorities in the state in presidential, state, and local elections.
 This trend predates the recent swing toward the Democrats in counties dominated by college towns.
 The last Republican to win the county at a presidential level was Herbert Hoover in 1928 – when opposition to the Catholicism of Democratic nominee Al Smith was a powerful force among voters.
 It has only supported a Republican two other times since the Civil War–William Howard Taft in 1908 and William McKinley in 1900.

-The county seat of Hillsborough, the city of Chapel Hill and the town of Carrboro historically vote for Democratic candidates, while the rural areas of the county favor Republicans.
+Democratic strength is concentrated in Hillsborough, Chapel Hill and Carrboro, while the rural areas of the county favor Republicans.

 Chapel Hill and Carrboro have a reputation for being two of the most liberal communities in the Southern United States.
 Carrboro was the first municipality in North Carolina to elect an openly gay mayor, Mike Nelson (who also served as an Orange County commissioner from 2006 to 2010), and the first municipality in the state to grant domestic-partner benefits to same-sex couples.
 In October 2002, Carrboro was among the first municipalities in the South to pass resolutions opposing the Iraq War and the USA PATRIOT Act.
 Orange County voted 78.98% against Amendment 1.
 This was the highest vote against a constitutional ban on same-sex marriage of any county in the United States, even higher than San Francisco in 2008.